-Workshops are energetic, creative and informative.
+Children’s workshops are energetic, creative and informative.
 Students participate in a range of illustration activities and gain insight into key visual literacy tools.

-Included visual examples and Q&A.
+Demonstrations, visual examples and Q&A.

 Contact me directly here.